 The Coveted Drive-Thru

-Restaurants with drive-thrus experienced a monumental year in 2020.
+Restaurants with drive-thrus experienced a monumental performance in 2020 and 2021.
 It’s become an essential selling point for retail developers to incorporate drive-thrus to maximize value in their new investments.
 For example, in Willis, Texas, an HEB-anchored center will be accompanied by outparcels, all equipped with drive-thrus.
 Developers are eyeing existing retail locations to add drive-thru capabilities due to substantial demand.
 Additionally, strong national tenants, such as Starbucks and Chipotle, are looking to move out of inline strip centers to end cap locations where they can have a drive-thru component.
 Tenants are downsizing and reducing their footprints to accommodate consumer needs post-COVID-19 and focusing on gaining drive-thru exposure.
 In summary, drive-thrus bring in more customers to the shopping centers they accompany, boosting sales and foot traffic to the neighboring stores.

 Successful shopping center tenants, like grocery stores and dollar stores, are expanding to accommodate the demand while boosting sales of other non-essential items.

-- prioritizing accessibility, chipotle is making headlines with plans to implement drive-thrus, or “chipotlanes,” to 70 percent of its new locations. already, “chipotlanes” are proving successful through higher store sales.
+- Prioritizing accessibility, chipotle is making headlines with plans to implement drive-thrus, or “chipotlanes,” to 70 percent of its new locations. already, “chipotlanes” are proving successful through higher store sales.

 - In Boardman, Ohio, a 179,000 square foot shopping center was purchased for $16.5 million, with four accompanying outparcels occupied by quick-service tenants, such as Chick-fil-A, McDonald’s, and Panera Bread.